Three top tips for building your resilience

 #1 A UNIQUE ABILITY TO CONFRONT REALITY HEAD-ON

 We all tend to slip into denial as a coping mechanism.
 Facing reality is gruelling work.
 It can often be draining and emotionally wrenching.
-But once you confront your reality, then you have a solid platform on which to build.
+But once you confront your reality, you have a solid platform on which to build.

 Individuals who possess a strong bias and a rich reservoir of personal resilience live their life in a constant state of reality.
 They don’t bury their head in the sand when faced with challenging times.
-They don’t go into denial, hoping that a situation or scenario will just sort itself out.
+They don’t go into denial, hoping that a situation or scenario will sort itself out.
 And they’re never delusional about the magnitude of opportunities or challenges facing them.
-They simply have a unique ability to confront reality head-on.
+They have a unique ability to confront reality head-on.
 They are what I call ‘pragmatic optimists’.
 They focus on what is within their control.